5. Simple GPIO

 2. With the circuit complete, plug the Launchpad Board into your computer.
 This will power the 3.3V supply on the Launchpad Board.
 When modifying any circuitry, always disable the power supply (unplug the devboard, turn off RSLK) to avoid unintended connections, such as when a wire is being moved, from breaking components.

-3. Use the USB Test Device to verify the circuitry is built correctly.
+3. Use the USB Test Device or a multimeter to verify the circuitry is built correctly.
 Make sure to connect the GND of the USB Test Device to GND of the Launchpad Board.
 It is suggested to check these points:

 • Check that the 3.3V supply on the Launchpad Board is active, either by checking the voltage directly on the Launchpad Board or from a point on the breadboard.